 Premier League match previews - matchday 16

-Team news, key stats and predictions as the Premier League makes a swift return, with the Manchester derby live on Sky Sports this weekend.
+Team news, key stats and predictions as the Premier League makes a swift return, with Leicester and Arsenal live on Sky Sports this weekend.

 - Charlie's Premier League predictions